Last Updated on

-Rakaposhi is a mountain in the Karakoram Range that stretches up to 7788m.
-Tucked away alongside the edge of the Minapin glacier is Rakaposhi Base camp.
-From this point mountaineers will make their bids for the summit.
+From this point mountaineers can make their bids for the summit.
 However, for the rest of us mere mortals, Rakaposhi Base Camp is the final destination for an amazing hike from the village of Minapin.
-In this post I will describe three ways that you can hike to Rakaposhi Base Camp.
+Read on to find out why I believe this is a must-do hike for any visit to Pakistan!

 - 13km one way